-And we are going to dissect this topic into 3 categories of efile bits.
+We are going to dissect this topic into three categories of efile bits.

-For example, in our last video we talked all about prep products needed to apply the gel unto the natural nail, and we literally said (who’s we) I literally said, the more gentle the better.
+For example, in our last post, we talked all about prep products needed to apply the gel to the natural nail, and we said (who’s we) I said, the more gentle, the better.

-Using a bonder on the whole nail continuously, will inevitably weaken the nail and 3 services later your clients nails will start peeling and breaking especially at the free-edge, you’ll be left wondering and questioning your products and expertise.
+Using a bonder on the whole nail continuously will inevitably weaken the nail, and three services later, your clients’ nails will start peeling and breaking especially at the free edge.
+You’ll be left wondering and questioning your products and expertise.

-When you apply a bonding agent just at the tip (because you most likely will be clipping or filing off some length in the next service) you’re re-generating the nail.
-If you apply a bonder on the entire nail, then the entire nail is compromised (as in weakened and dehydrated), for the next service and then the next, and at about the 3rd service… the client will start encountering problems like lifting and peeling at the free edge because that is where the oldest most weakened nail growth is.
-It is not at the cuticle area, remember that area is continuously being re-generated.
+When you apply a bonding agent just at the tip (because you most likely will be clipping or filing off some length in the following service), you’re re-generating the nail.
+If you apply a bonder on the entire nail, then the entire nail is compromised (as in weakened and dehydrated) for the next service and then the next.
+At about the 3rd service… the client will start encountering problems like lifting and peeling at the free edge because that is where the oldest most weakened nail growth is.
+It is not at the cuticle area.
+Remember that area is continuously being regenerated.

-So are you getting the hint that in order for your soft potted gel applications to thrive you need to preserve the integrity of the natural nails from the day the first service, your client entrusts you with her nails?
+So are you getting the hint that for your soft potted gel applications to thrive you need to preserve the integrity of the natural nails from the day the first service your client entrusts you with her nails?

-Ok, so this was a much needed tangent, I just really hate to see when soft gel techs incur lifting issues and immediately reach for the bonder bottle rather than backing off a little from being too aggressive on the nails and allowing them to be themselves under the gel.
+Ok, so this was a much-needed tangent; I just hate to see soft gel techs incur lifting issues and immediately reach for the bonder bottle rather than backing off a little from being too aggressive on the nails and allowing them to be themselves under the gel.
 That nail underneath wants to stay moisturized.

 Yes.
-I get it that the natural nail plate is made up of dead cells of keratin, but it is still attcahed to a living hand with vessels and skin layers.
-It is not my friends, a sheet of plastic just laying on your nail bed.
-If it was you wouldnt urge your clients or yourself to continue using that cuticle oil.
+I get it that the natural nail plate is made up of dead cells of keratin, but it is still attached to a living hand with vessels and skin layers.
+It is not my friends, a sheet of plastic just lying on your nail bed.
+If it was, you wouldn’t urge your clients or yourself to continue using that cuticle oil.
 Am I right?

-Alright so now back to our order of business we have 3 categories of electric filing bits, or we’ll just say e-bits for short.
-Here is what they are.
+Alright, back to our order of business, we have three categories of electric filing bits, or we’ll say e-bits for short.

 Category #1 Removal Bits